 The disappearance of trees

-To satisfy westerners' insatiable demands for hamburgers, more and more tropical rain forests in countries like Brazil are cleared and converted into pastures, many aristocrats demand highly expensive furniture, newspapers, and other products in high quantities.
-It is dreadful to imagine how many trees are slain down to just produce the Sunday edition of the New York Times! nowadays people are destroying the vegetation haphazardly they are converting it to other landforms, urbanization is the rising trend where there is an enormous loss of forests.
-The green lushes that represent the green color of the earth are disappearing throughout time.
+To satisfy Westerners' insatiable demands for hamburgers, more and more tropical rain forests in countries like Brazil are cleared and converted into pastures; many aristocrats demand costly furniture, newspapers, and other products in high quantities.
+It is dreadful to imagine how many trees are slain down to produce the Sunday edition of the New York Times!
+Nowadays, people are destroying the vegetation haphazardly; they are converting it to other landforms; urbanization is rising with an enormous loss of forests.
+As a result, the green lushes that represent the green colour of the earth are disappearing throughout time.

 Primary forest loss in tropical countries 2001-19

 |Country||Forest Area||Major regions|

 Santa Cruz, La Paz